On this page

-While the Austrian community in New Zealand is small, past residents have had a significant influence on New Zealand’s cultural life.
-These include Ferdinand von Hochstetter, known as the father of New Zealand geology, architect Ernst Plischke and philosopher Karl Popper, who both lived in New Zealand during World War II, as well as artist Friedensreich Hundertwasser who made his home in New Zealand in the 1970s.
+While the Austrian community in New Zealand is small, past residents have had a significant impact on New Zealand’s cultural life.
+These include Ferdinand von Hochstetter, known as ‘the father of New Zealand geology’, architect Ernst Plischke, and philosopher Karl Popper, who both lived in New Zealand during World War II, as well as artist Friedensreich Hundertwasser, who made his home in New Zealand in the 1970s.

-As a Member State of the European Union (EU) Austria has strong economic links both within the EU and to Central and Eastern Europe.
-It weathered the global financial crisis well and remains one of the EU Member States with the highest GDP per capita.
-The largest New Zealand company operating in Austria is Tait Electronics, while Austria’s OMV is also active in New Zealand.
+As a Member State of the European Union Austria has strong economic links both within the EU and to Central and Eastern Europe.

-- New Zealand is represented in Austria by the New Zealand Embassy, Vienna
+- New Zealand is represented in Austria by the New Zealand Embassy to Austria and Permanent Mission to the United Nations, Vienna

 New Zealand to Austria